NaomixNemo-Alt/nFX/README.md

 ## Questions
 ### What is this?
-Naomi's File Explorer (or nFX for short) is a system-friendly file explorer.\
+Naomi's File Explorer (or nFX for short) is a system-friendly and user-friendly file explorer.\
 It's purpose is to help the user automate the system's code more, as an All-In-One file explorer.\
-It's system-friendly, rather than user-friendly.
-Making it user-friendly is *your* job.\
 You can easily load multiple files, and exclude certain ones from a directory, and plans to do specific tasks with files you chose.\
 Want to make a directory tree in text?
 The plan is to make that so easy, it should be just a few lines of small input code.\
 Want to restore a version of a JavaScript file (that you saved the cache of)?
 Easy as `File.refresh ($file, $cache)`\